 The Part II – Clinical Science Examination will be administered in three sections, according to the Part II – Clinical Science Exam Schedules.
-You will be allowed 3½ hours (210 minutes) to complete 135 items in each section of the Part II – Core Clinical Science Examination 1½ hours (90 minutes) to complete 75 items in the Part II – Clinical Elective Examinations (Acupuncture and Minor Surgery).
+You will be allowed 3½ hours (210 minutes) to complete 135 items in each section of the Part II – Core Clinical Science Examination and 1½ hours (90 minutes) to complete 75 items in the Part II – Clinical Elective Examinations (Acupuncture, Minor Surgery, and Elective Pharmacology).

 Before the testing period begins, you will receive an answer sheet and exam booklet, and will be given instructions by the proctor.
 You must not open the exam booklet until you are instructed by the proctor to do so.